hoprnet/hoprnet/docs/hopr-documentation/docs/developers/intro.md

 ["REST API"](/developers/rest-api) section.

 If you are running a hoprd node, you can see the actually exposed API endpoint of YOUR node at [http://localhost:3001/api/v2/\_swagger/](http://localhost:3001/api/v2/_swagger/)

+### Visualizing topology of HOPR network

+Before data packets can be sent between HOPR nodes, nodes need to possess **HOPR** tokens (or **tHOPR** for testnets) and open payment channels with other nodes in the _HoprChannels_ smart contract.
+By monitoring opening, closing and updates of payment channels through events emitted from _HoprChannels_, the topology of the current HOPR network can be effectively mapped out.

+The following events are relevant for visualizing the network topology:

+- `ChannelUpdated`
+- `ChannelOpened`
+- `ChannelFunded`
+- `ChannelClosureInitiated`
+- `ChannelClosureFinalized`

+A full specification of all the events from _HoprChannels_ smart contract is detailed in section ["Smart Contract Overview"](/developers/smart-contract)

+_HoprChannels_ smart contract of the last public testnet - "Wildhorn v2" is deployed on Gnosis Chain at [0xF69C45B4246FD91F17AB9851987c7F100e0273cF](https://blockscout.com/xdai/mainnet/address/0xF69C45B4246FD91F17AB9851987c7F100e0273cF/contracts).
+For reference, [HOPR xDAI Testnet - Wildhorn v2 Dashboard](https://dune.xyz/hoprnet/HOPR-xDAI-Testnet-Wildhorn-v2) shows some statistics about this public testnet.
+The analysis is done with on-chain data of emitted events and transaction calls.